Sayan-sarkar007/AI-Stock-analysis-bot/README.md

 # AI-Stock-analysis-bot

-This project leverages the Yahoo Finance API (via yfinance) to retrieve stock data.
-The data is then analyzed using Gemini AI using Langchain to provide investment suggestions for investors.
+The Stock Analysis Bot is a Python-based application that leverages the Yahoo Finance API (yfinance) to retrieve stock market data.
+Utilizing Gemini AI for predictive analysis and Langchain for efficient data processing, this tool provides users with insightful overviews and ideation for various stocks.
+It is designed to help users understand market trends and gather information without serving as a financial investment tool.

 ## Features